 1/2 c Dr. Bonners Sal Suds

-1-2 t salt, we used Himalayan pink salt
+1-2 t salt, we use sea salt

 Warm the distilled water in a microwave or on the stove.
 The easiest way is to pour the distilled water into an oversized glass measuring cup and microwave it until warm, but not hot!